PBA White Collar and Semi-Pro Sanctioning

 -

-By becoming a PBA licence holder, members can have complete confidence that they are affiliated to a fully regulated and constituted governing body operating to the highest standards in boxing.
+Becoming a PBA licence holder means being affiliated with a fully regulated and constituted governing body that operates to the highest standards in boxing.

-To obtain a PBA Licence, please complete and return the relevant application.
+To apply for a PBA Licence, complete the relevant application in the form tab above.

 -